baranauskase/dend-c2-data-warehouse-project/README.md

 # Introduction

-In this project, you'll apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
-To complete the project, you will need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+In this project, I'll apply what I've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
+To complete the project, I will load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

 # Background